-- Improve the health and wellbeing of people by providing and supporting community inclusive facilities, activities, events and interventions - Protect consumers from health risks relating to hazardous food, drink and water supplies. - Protect residents from hazardous conditions in privately rented housing.

-- Increased physical activity participation rates & therefore improved health - Reduction in health threatening conditions - Improved health & wellbeing through community events, initiatives, programmes & activities - Increased child safety through learning to swim - Reduced crime and disorder and reduced fear of crime, improved community cohesion & quality of life - Improved standard of hygiene in food businesses - Reduced health risk due to non-compliant private water supplies - Improved quality of private rented sector housing

-Indicator Target / Benchmark Quarter 2 YTD Q2 Actions / Comment Achieve an average health & fitness membership base of 2,765 2,765 2,732 2,747 Slightly below target no significant issues.
+Purpose: Outcome: Improve the health and wellbeing of people by providing and supporting community inclusive facilities, activities, events and interventions Protect consumers from health risks relating to hazardous food, drink and water supplies.
+Protect residents from hazardous conditions in privately rented housing.
+Reduction in health threatening conditions Improved health &amp; wellbeing through community events, initiatives, programmes &amp; active Increased child safety through learning to swim Reduced crime and disorder and reduced fear of crime, improved community cohesion Indicator Target / Benchmark Quarter 2 YTD Q2 Actions / Comment Achieve an average health & fitness membership base of 2,765 2,765 2,732 2,747 Slightly below target no significant issues.
 YTD average.
 Achieve £2.7m of leisure centre income £2.7m £668,973 £1,299,116 Re-profiles have taken place due to Hambleton Leisure Centre closure.
-Profile: Q1 = £621k, Q2 = £669k, Q3 = £655k, Q4 = £755k = Total £2.7m.
+Profile: Q1 = $\pounds$ 621k, Q2 = $\pounds$ 669k, Q3 = $\pounds$ 655k, Q4 = $\pounds$ 755k = Total $\pounds$ 2.7m.
 Achieve 2,632 junior members on the 'learn2 swim' programme 2,632 2,548 2,580 Below target by 52.
 This is directly linked to the Hambleton Leisure Centre closure.
 Options for learners included freezing their membership or continuing lessons at Thirsk & Sowerby or Bedale LC.
 We currently have 438 frozen memberships and 123 learners engaged at Thirsk & Sowerby.
 Q2 figures show that we have lost 65 learners.
 Methods of re-engagement will be deployed once the facility is open.
 All the other centres are on target.
 YTD average.

 Indicator Target / Benchmark Quarter 2 YTD Q2 Actions / Comment Allocate 100% of £145k community grants £145,000k £25,000k £45,000k Small grant scheme - £20k fund - 100% allocated to 11 projects in Q1. £25k of Making a Difference grant budget allocated to 5 x libraries (£5k each) in Q2.
 Remaining Making a Difference Grants - £100k fund - to be allocated in Q3.
 Complete 345 food hygiene inspections.
 345 115 206 To complete 345 inspections of the total 708 due inspections by the end of the year.
 This is a realistic target based on the resources in the team and it is acknowledged that the remainder will require inspection.
-The target has been exceeded in Quarters 1 and 2.
-Profile: Q1 - 50; Q2 - 80; Q3 - 82; Q4 - 133 = 345 Complete 47 private water supply risk assessments 47 8 15 To complete 47 assessments by the end of the year.
+The target has been exceeded in Quarters 1and 2.
+Profile : Q1 - 50; Q2 - 80; Q3 - 82; Q4 - 133 = 345 Complete 47 private water supply risk assessments 47 8 15 To complete 47 assessments by the end of the year.
 The supplies that have been risk assessed have been found to be failing and enforcement action has been required which has taken a significant amount of officer time.
-Profile: Q1 - 5; Q2 - 12; Q3 - 12; Q4 - 18 = 47 Achieve 70% of private sector rented properties compliant following inspection.
+Profile : Q1 - 5; Q2 - 12; Q3 - 12; Q4 - 18 = 47 Achieve 70% of private sector rented properties compliant following inspection.
 70% 67% 48% Nine reactive housing inspections have been carried out and six were found to be compliant.
-Action is underway to address the issues in the noncompliant properties.
+Action is underway to address the issues in the non- compliant properties.

-Other activity and items of interest for this Priority during Quarter 2 Leisure & Playing Pitch and Built Facilities Both the Playing Pitch and Built Facilities strategies were finalised - currently finalising the Public Open Space strategy prior to official sign-off by the council.
-Communities Safeguarding Week Through membership of the local Safeguarding Boards have contributed to events during the York and North Yorkshire Safeguarding Week (9-15 October).
+Other activity and items of interest for this Priority during Quarter 2 Leisure & Communities Playing Pitch and Built Facilities Both the Playing Pitch and Built Facilities strategies were finalised - currently finalising the Public Open Space strategy prior to official sign-off by the council.
+Communices Safeguarding Week Through membership of the local Safeguarding Boards have contributed to events during the York and North Yorkshire Safeguarding Week (9-15 October).
 Warm Healthy Homes With colleagues from housing and environmental health we have scoped the council's position in relation to the warm healthy homes agenda and possible access to funding.